-- (1) Attend site handover. - (2) Issue construction documentation in accordance with the documentation schedule including, in the case of structural engineering, reinforcing bending schedules and detailing and specifications of structural steel sections and connections. - (3) Carry out contract administration procedures in terms of the contract. - (4) Prepare schedules of predicted cash flow. - (5) Prepare pro-active estimates of proposed variations for client decision making. - (6) Attend regular site, technical and progress meetings. - (7) Inspect works for quality and conformity to contract documentation - (8) Adjudicate and resolve financial claims by contractor(s).
+- (1) Attend site handover. - (2) Issue construction documentation in accordance with the documentation schedule including, in the case of structural engineering, reinforcing bending schedules and detailing and specifications of structural steel sections and connections. - (3) Carry out contract administration procedures in terms of the contract. - (4) Prepare schedules of predicted cash flow. - (5) Prepare pro-active estimates of proposed variations for client decision making. - (6) Attend regular site, technical and progress meetings. - (7) Inspect works for quality and conformity to contract documentation, on average once every 2 weeks during the course of the Works. - (8) Adjudicate and resolve financial claims by contractor(s).